How To Treat Baking Soda Burn

 Damage done.
 Now what?

-Because so many of you have asked, I've put together a few tips for dealing with the discomfort of baking soda burn.
+Because so many of you have asked, I've put together a few tips for dealing with the discomfort of baking soda burn to help get your pits back on track as quickly as possible.

-What To Do About Baking Soda BurnFirst: Contrary to what you might have read, heard, or think, you are NOT detoxing!
-Your body is reacting to exposure to a chemical your skin doesn't agree with, so stop using baking soda deodorant immediately!
+What To Do About Baking Soda BurnFirst: Contrary to what you might have read, heard, or have been told, you are not detoxing.
+Your body is reacting to exposure to a chemical your skin doesn't agree with, so put the baking soda deodorant away and don't even think about using it until your pits are happy again.

-If the skin has become thick and leathery and/or discolored, but is otherwise pain-free, you can probably self treat with one or more of these methods
+If your skin has become thick and leathery and/or discolored, but is otherwise pain-free, you can probably self treat with one or more of these methods

 - Apply cool compress